aamazie/mew/README.md

 # mew
-mewtwo was a rust scanner with more features but this one is in c because everything uses c and c kernels have the vulns
+C will have memory safety issues, but this is Mewtwo in C. Mewtwo is recommended, as it's in Rust.

 Explanation:
 Malware Signatures: